We welcome you and your family to our community pre-school.

 We encourage you to make the most of the social events and gatherings offered, such as coffee mornings, park plays, social functions and various fundraisers.

 - We encourage children to wear comfortable clothing that allows for freedom of movement.
-Good shoes that will allow children to jump, climb, run and play.
-Closed shoes are recommended, not thongs.
+Closed toe shoes that will allow children to jump, climb, run and play.

 - Clothing needs to be weather appropriate.
 Hats are provided by St Marys for wear between 1st September and 30th April.